Konder1337/minecraft-cosmetics-server/README.md

 # Setup

 1. Open C:/Windows/System32/drivers/etc/hosts
-2. Add line "IP(default - localhost) s.optifine.net"
+2. Paste "IP(default - localhost) s.optifine.net" in a new line
-3. Save and close
+3. Save and exit
-4. Now open game
+4. Now open the game

 **You can change ip in index.js**